JamesImreNemeth/Day-One/Expectaions.md

 1. Maintain consistent attendance
 2. Try to code for at least 30 mins everyday
-3. Finished assigned work in a timely manner
+3. Finish assigned work on time
 4. Ask questions when we have any
 5. Help other students whenever they need assistance